AdobeDocs/experience-manager-core-components.en/help/email/components/button.md

 For more information about Core Component versions and releases, see the document [Email Core Components Versions.](/help/email/versions.md)

-## Sample Component Output {#sample-component-output}

-To experience the Email Button Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library.](https://adobe.com/go/aem_cmp_library_email_button)

 ## Technical Details {#technical-details}

 The latest technical documentation about the Email Button Component [can be found on GitHub.](https://adobe.com/go/aem_cmp_tech_email_button_v1)